The Global Significance of Long-Distance Trails

 Long Distance Trails in Santa Barbara County

 Santa Barbara County is uniquely positioned in this global movement.
-A number of California’s most notable and historically significant long-distance trails pass through the region, offering residents and visitors alike access to the kinds of transformative experiences found in LDTs around the world.
+Several of California’s most notable and historically significant long-distance trails traverse the region, providing residents and visitors alike with access to the transformative experiences found in LDTs worldwide.